gaf3/hundoword/README.md

 Then go to http://192.168.72.87:8000/admin/ to use the development server for admin and http://192.168.72.87:8000/learning for the API.
 Note there's no api/ on this.

-To turn off the server and have Apache take over again, just ctrl-C in teh window you started the server and then:
+To turn off the server and have Apache take over again, just ctrl-C in the window you started the server and then:

 ```bash
 sudo service apache2 start